 Set Up Your Monitor and Keyboard Correctly

 Your eyes should not be glued to the screen.
 A good rule of thumb is to keep the monitor at least 20 inches away from your eyes.
+You can achieve optimal height with a good monitor stand.
 Staring at a bright screen is straining enough, let alone having it one inch from your face.

 A great administrative assistant should invest in ergonomically designed products to increase workspace satisfaction.
 Ergonomically designed keyboards allow for comfortable typing and will prevent wrist pronation.
 If you want to get the most out of your employees, provide quality keyboards so they can work pain-free.